 Overarching research goal of the CRC VirusREvolution

 The bold vision of the CRC VirusREvolution is to enable the rapid risk assessment of newly emerging viruses by integrating next-generation bioinformatics and photonic approaches.
 Our central goal is to establish the CRC platform capable of systematically characterising novel viruses, elucidate their tropism, and providing first estimations of pathogenic potential.
 This capability will support faster decisions-making and early action before emerging viruses become a threat.
-To realise this vision, the ambitious aim of the CRC VirusREvolution is to develop bioinformatic and photonic tools for virus research by synergising cutting-edge expertise, see Fig. 4.
-A central focus is the systematic characterisation of viruses, combining genomic, transcriptomic, proteomic, metabolomic, structural, morphological, and phenotypic information to derive early insights into virus behaviour.
+To realise this vision, the ambitious aim of the CRC VirusREvolution is to develop bioinformatic and photonic tools for virus research by synergising cutting-edge expertise, central focus is the systematic characterisation of viruses, combining genomic, transcriptomic, proteomic, metabolomic, structural, morphological, and phenotypic information to derive early insights into virus behaviour.

 The primary objective of VirusREvolution is to pioneer the creation of specialized bioinformatic and photonic tools dedicated to viruses.
 More specifically we have four different goals: